 Incident/Crime Statistics Records Management System

 Public safety officers input data on all complaints, crimes or incidents and other relevant information into the Department of Public safety's record management system.
-In compliance with Amendments to the Campus Security Act a "public log," consisting of all crimes which have been reported to the campus police is maintained at the communications center.
+In compliance with Amendments to the Campus Security Act a "daily crime log," consisting of all crimes which have been reported to the campus police is maintained at the Emergency Dispatch Communications Center.

 Access Control System

 Public safety officers monitor and perform various tasks via the access control system, which also has burglar alarm features.
-Public safety officers perform various tasks via the access control system such as opening, closing or securing doors and parking gates, while programming ID cards for various access levels
+Public safety officers open, close or secure doors and parking gates while programming ID cards for various access levels.

-Public safety Officers receive a comprehensive training package which includes emergency dispatch procedures, crisis management training, call prioritization training, conflict resolution training, diversity training, computer training, National Safety Council advanced first aid, CPR and AED certification (re-certified every two years), and customer service training.
+Public safety Officers receive a comprehensive training package which includes emergency dispatch procedures, crisis management training, call prioritization training, conflict resolution training, diversity training, computer training, and customer service training.